The Land Beyond the Sea

-Filled with drama and battle, tragedy and romance, Sharon Penman’s latest novel tells the epic story of a clash of cultures that continues to resonate today.
+Filled with drama and battle, tragedy and romance, Sharon Penman’s The Land Beyond the Sea tells the epic tale of a clash of cultures during the 12th century.

 1172.
 The Kingdom of Jerusalem, also known as Outremer – the land beyond the sea.